jpotterm/vscode-customizations/README.md

 # Customizations

-My personal customizations to VSCode.
-At the moment this only sets the `listAutomaticKeyboardNavigation` context because an extension is the only way to set that.
+My personal customizations to VSCode:

+    - Registers a `Generate UUID` command that generates a random UUID (without dashes).